30-Second Overview

 Transformation Positioning

-- 2010: Official opening, positioned as "Creative Living Park"
+- November 15, 2011: Officially opened to the public1, positioned as a "Creative Living Park"

 - Design Focus: Original design, lifestyle aesthetics, cultural experience